 The big difference between the 1950s and today is the economic makeup of our country.
-Capitalism, grit and ingenuity made America strong but, as capitalistic societies mature, a few get super rich while most of the middle class drops to lower class and gradually lose that 1950s economic lifestyle that seemed so ideal.
+Capitalism, grit, and ingenuity made America strong but, as capitalistic societies mature, a few get super rich while most of the middle class drops to lower class and gradually lose that 1950s economic lifestyle that seemed so ideal.
 Being financially savvy in the ‘50s was not a necessity.
-Most people were able pay their bills and put food on their table while also saving for retirement through pensions.
-Today retiring is no longer an option for many.
+Most people were financial well and were able pay their bills and put food on their table while also saving for retirement through pensions.
+Today, retiring is no longer an option for many.
 Both parents work just to pay the bills.
 Living paycheck-to-paycheck becomes the standard not the exception.

-Americans live in fear that they will never be able to retire, will have to declare bankruptcy or will not be able to feed their children.
+Today, financial wellness is lacking.
+The majority of Americans live in fear that they will never be able to retire, or will have to declare bankruptcy, or may not be able to feed their children.
 Combining easy access to debt with increasing income inequality results in a big financial problem.
 In today’s world, being financially savvy is necessary to survive.
 Having debt and nothing saved for retirement has become standard.

 Credit cards, student loans, complex spending patterns, excessive consumption temptations have resulted in people needing to be more aware of their financial situation and plan better for the future while, at the same time, fending off the vultures trying to sell them products and services they don’t need.
-Financial wellness has become the solution to this mounting problem.
+The solution to this mounting problem is financial wellness.

 Financial wellness is understanding of your financial situation and choosing a path free of worry that leads to financial independence for a lifetime.
 It is a lifelong journey, but much like your physical wellness, you need a game plan.
 Companies like BrightDime offer people technology that builds awareness of their personal financial situation while also offering coaching 365 days a year.
 People need a coach to turn to when making decisions without the fear of being sold something.
 Financial wellness programs are one reason why I believe that today’s society bests the 1950s.
 Technology makes us smarter and more aware while also enabling us to communicate better.
 Financial wellness is not just a buzzword.
 By embracing this concept, people can be more confident in living a long, happy life.